 Citi’s language regarding welcome bonuses can be confusing.
 That’s especially the case when you consider that different cards have different rules, with restrictions ranging from 24 months to 48 months.

-The 48-month rule is perhaps a bit easier to understand.
+The 48-month rule is a bit easier to understand.
 For co-branded AAdvantage cards, you’re not eligible for the bonus on a card if you’ve received a bonus on that exact card in the past 48 months.
 On the plus side, eligibility for each card is considered independently for these purposes, and it doesn’t matter if or when a card was closed.

 Does anyone have any other questions about Citi’s application rules?